SA Adventure 4x4 Tour, Terms and Conditions:

 Support local communities:

-Purchasing locally-made jewellery and curios benefits the local communities, rather than shopping at retail outlets in towns and cities.
+Purchasing locally-made jewellery and curios benefit the local communities, rather than shopping at retail outlets in towns and cities.

 Respect the environment: